mc2-project/opaque-sql/docs/src/usage/usage.rst

 Starting Opaque SQL
 ###################

 This page goes through running Opaque SQL with the Spark driver located on the client.

-An implication of this is that the driver is considered a *trusted* entity.
+**Security Notice:** this mode *should not* be used in any context where the full security of hardware enclaves is required.
+Remote attestation is disabled, and the Spark Driver has access to the key the worker enclaves use to encrypt/decrypt data.
+This is still offered to play around with the project and explore its API.

 Running the interactive shell
 *****************************